 Around 4-6 months of age pediatricians recommend establishing or reinforcing a bedtime routine.
 If you would like to help your baby learn to fall asleep on her own, the following recommendations stated by the American Academy of Pediatrics can help:

-• Establish a bedtime routine repeat it in the same order every day.
+- Establish a bedtime routine and repeat it in the same order every day.

-• Lay your little one down while drowsy but still awake.
+- Lay your little one down while she is drowsy, but still awake.
 This way she will learn to sleep without much stimuli and not require help to get back to sleep if she awakes.